 I-601A Waiver Processing Times

-According to USCIS, it is taking the agency approximately 9-14 months to process Form I-601A, Application for Provisional Unlawful Presence Waiver.
-That processing time has more than doubled over the last five years.
+Currently, it's taking USCIS approximately over three years to process Form I-601A, Application for Provisional Unlawful Presence Waiver, according to the agency's website.
+That processing time has more than quadrupled over the last five years.

 Is a Provisional Waiver Worth It?